ghostlydilemma/openttd-jgrpp/README.md

 ![Docker Image CI](https://github.com/ghostlydilemma/openttd/workflows/Docker%20Image%20CI/badge.svg?branch=main)

-> This is Github Container "Port" for https://github.com/bateau84/openttd.
+> This is a Github Container "Port" for https://github.com/bateau84/openttd.
 Parts of this readme have only been altered slighty, things may be broken.
 The Kubernetes section below has been adapted but remains untested.

 ## Usage